BBO-repo/ros-exercise/README.md

 Using my gathered knowledge of LIO-SAM code and computation with existing piece of code, mix-and-matched I'm proposing the package LIO-SAM **l**ocalize **o**nly [LIO-SAM-LO](package/LIO-SAM-LO), to use an existing LIO-SAM generated map and perform localization only.<br>

 The notable part of the additions are:
+- The addition of [localizeOnly.cpp](package/LIO-SAM-LO/src/localizeOnly.cpp) source file, containing the code to perform localization using the saved LIO-SAM map.
 - The introduction of the point cloud pointer `globalMapCloud` and its down sampled version `globalMapCloudDS` to store the saved map in memory.
 A ROS publisher `pubGlobalMapWorld` was also added to publish it.
-- In the `mapOptimization` constructor, a `allocateMemory` is called to allocate data.
-In this `allocateMemory` function, the `loadGlobalMapCloud` function was added to loads the LIO-SAM saved map.
+- In the `mapOptimization` constructor, the function `allocateMemory` is called to allocate data.
+In this `allocateMemory` function, the `loadGlobalMapCloud` function was added to load the LIO-SAM saved map.
-- In the `cloud_info` subscription callback, the use of the first scan to estimate the initial position of the robot in the generated map.
+- In the `cloud_info` subscription callback, the use of the first scan to estimate the initial position of the robot in the generated map has bee added.
 This initial position estimate is done by ICP in the `InitialICPLocalize` function.
 - The `transformInTheWorld` array is used to store the robot pose in the generated map and this pose is published by the `pubOdomToMapPose` publisher.
 - The introduction of `localizeOnlyThread` function to perform the localization of the robot during the ROS simulation.
 This function is called in the `main` function whereas initial LIO-SAM `loopClosureThread` and `visualizeGlobalMapThread` were removed.
 This `localizeOnlyThread` central function performs the ICP global scan matching calling the `GlobalICPScanMatch` function or `InitialICPLocalize` if robot initial position is not available.
 <br>